By: Patti Lynn

 Subsequent to Shawn Chait’s testimony, five more witnesses appeared in court.
 Two were from Brahman Motors, giving the contract details and information regarding the lease of Atkins-Grad’s BMW.
 Two more were from the City of Tamarac.

 Swenson was appointed as an interim City Commissioner when Mayor Beth Talabisco was indicted and removed from office.
-She testified that when Atkins-Grad was elected, and when she, Swenson, was an interim commissioner, the City of Tamarac paid the Mayor and each commissioner, $700 a month for car allowance.
+She testified that when Atkins-Grad was elected and Swenson was an interim commissioner, the City of Tamarac paid the Mayor and each commissioner $700 a month for a car allowance.
 Perhaps the jurors might remember that Atkins-Grad’s lease payments were only $509.48 a month.

 The last witness was Monica Avila.
 She had been the catering supervisor for Diamante’s before leaving to work for the Signature Grand.
-She stated that PAG had come in with Glasser, then said that she also came in with a man, to book Diamante’s for a Victory Party.
+She stated that PAG had come in with Glasser, then said she also came in with a man to book Diamante’s for a Victory Party.
 Avila said that Atkins-Grad kept pointing out her important position, and she asked for special favors.
 She didn’t want to pay the sales tax that the State of Florida required on the victory party.
 She wanted discounts.
-Monica said that she told Atkins-Grad that she would advise her boss, that she was not authorized to give such discounts.
+Monica told Atkins-Grad that she would advise her boss that she was not authorized to give such discounts.

-The initial Inquiry Sheet which was created when Patte came in to Diamante’s seeking information was submitted into evidence.
+The initial Inquiry Sheet, created when Patte came into Diamante’s seeking information, was submitted into evidence.
 The actual contract was also submitted.
-Total cost of Atkins-Grad’s celebration of her victory in the election was $4,374.
+The total cost of Atkins-Grad’s celebration of her victory in the election was $4,374.
 There was a $500 deposit that had no campaign expense documentation to show where it came from.
 There was a Balance Paid of $3874 that was also out in Never-Neverland.
-Shawn Chait says that he paid it.
+Shawn Chait says that he paid for it.
 Atkins-Grad remained mute.

 Stay tuned or show up.
-This is a seminal case in the enforcement of ethical conduct of elected officials.
-Citizens should demand that their elected officials represent them, and not use their positions to feather their own nests.
+This is a seminal case in the enforcement of the ethical conduct of elected officials.
+Citizens should demand that their elected officials represent them and not use their positions to feather their own nests.

 Show up, make your voice heard.
 Your actual presence may send a message to those not yet indicted.